nongthanhhong/vits-vn/README.md

 ```
 ## Preprocess
 If you have done this, set "cleaned_text" to true in config.json

+- Change 2 parameters
+  +> ----text_index: 1 for single speaker | 2 for multiple speakers
+  +> --filelists: 2 paths of train.text and val.text
+  +> --text_learners: name of your cleaner (vietnamese_cleaners) was added to file cleaners.py before.
+  for shorter run -> Change defaut args in preprocess.py
 ```sh
 # Single speaker
 python preprocess.py --text_index 1 --filelists path/to/filelist_train.txt path/to/filelist_val.txt